Maybellene: Origins and writing

 "Maybellene" adapted parts of the Western Swing song "Ida Red", as recorded by Bob Wills and his Texas Playboys in 1938.
 According to Berry, Wills's version, an uptempo dance number, was his favorite song to sing at racially integrated clubs ("salt and pepper clubs", as he called them).
 Encouraged by Muddy Waters, in 1955 Berry brought to Chess Records a recording of Wills's song, renamed "Ida May" and a blues song he wrote, "Wee Wee Hours", which he said was inspired by Big Joe Turner's "Wee Baby Blue".
 To Berry's surprise, Leonard Chess showed little interest in the blues material but was enthusiastic about the commercial possibilities in a "hillbilly song sung by a black man".
-Maybellene is notably similar to the song "Gotta Gimme Whatcha Got" (number 3 R&B in 1946), written by Julia Lee (musician), blues and dirty blues singer, along with drummer Samuel "Baby" Lovett in mid 1946.

 Chess wanted a bigger beat for the song and added a bass and a maracas player to Berry's trio at the recording session.
 He also thought the titles "Ida Red" and "Ida May" were "too rural".
 Spotting a mascara box on the floor of the studio, according to Berry's pianist Johnnie Johnson, Chess said, "Well, hell, let's name the damn thing Maybellene", altering the spelling to avoid a suit by the cosmetic company (the song would be covered as "Maybelline" almost as often as with the altered spelling).
 The lyrics were rewritten, also at the direction of Chess.
 "The kids wanted the big beat, cars and young love," Chess recalled.
 "It was the trend and we jumped on it."
 According to Berry he abridged the song's lyrics (Chuck Berry quote:) "from memories of high school and trying to get girls to ride in my 1934 V-8 Ford", adding that "Maybellene" was his own choice as "Ida May"'s replacement title, Maybellene being a name he recalled from a third-grade reader in which it was the name of a cow.

-As Chess had predicted, the lyrics appealed to teenagers fascinated by cars, speed and sexuality.
+As Chess had predicted, the lyrics appealed to teenagers fascinated by cars, speed, and sexuality.
 "Maybellene" was one of the first records to be a hit on the rhythm and blues, country and western, and pop charts.
-Featuring some inimitable Berry riffs, some blues-style picking on a guitar and Johnson's piano, which added a hummable rhythm to the steady backbeat, "Maybellene" was a pivotal song in the emergence of rock and roll.
-This exciting fusion of a rhythm-and-blues beat with a rural country style was the catalyst for the emergence of rock and roll in the mid-1950s.
+Featuring some classic Berry riffs, some blues-style picking on a guitar and Johnson's piano, which added a hummable rhythm to the steady backbeat, "Maybellene" was a pivotal song in the emergence of rock-and-roll.
+The fusion of a rhythm-and-blues beat with a rural country style was a catalyst for the emergence of rock-and-roll in the mid-1950s.

 When Berry first saw a copy of the record, he was surprised that two other individuals, including DJ Alan Freed, had been given writing credit; that would entitle them to some of the royalties.
 After a court battle, Berry was able to regain full writing credit.